nsg-ethz/p4-learning/exercises/04-L2_Learning/README.md

 <img src="images/l2_topology.png" title="L2 Star Topology">
 <p/>

 In this exercise we will add the cherry on the cake.
-We will make the switch a bit smarter and add the capability of learning Mac addresses to port mappings autonomously, as a regular L2 switch would do.
+We will make the switch a bit smarter and add to it the capability of learning MAC addresses to port mappings autonomously, as a regular L2 switch would do.
 Thus, we will not need to add manually the `mac_address` to `output_port` mapping as we were doing in the previous exercises.
 Instead, now we will leave that table empty, and will let the switch (with the help of a controller) fill it automatically.